paulj2233/101-php-quiz/part-02/README.md

 ---

-**Take a moment to describe in a detailed fashion what steps you have to take in order to add a new question to your quiz.**
+**In detail, describe what steps you have to take in order to add a new question to your quiz.**

-**What feels inefficient or repetitive about this process?**

-**Imagine we want to instead populate these questions dynamically.
-How might you go about doing that?**
+**Be specific and realisitic.
+Actually add another question to part one of this assignment and write down each step that you take.**

 Edit this file directly to add your response below: